Avarice03/p4-node-app/README.md

 ## Introduction

-The RecipeEz (Recipe made Easy) app is a digital cookbook that offers a wide range of recipes from various cuisines.
-The app allows users to search for recipes by its main ingredient (e.g beef, chicken, pork, seafood, vegetarian, others), or its cuisine (e.g Filipino, Japanese, Chinese, Western, etc.), making it easy to find a meal that fits their needs.
-With easy-to-follow instructions, detailed ingredient lists, and helpful tips, the app enables users to cook delicious meals with ease and confidence.
+The RecipeEz (Recipe made Easy) app is a comprehensive digital cookbook that offers a wide range of recipes from various cuisines.
+With its user-friendly interface and powerful features, the app simplifies the cooking experience for both novice and experienced chefs.
+Users can search for recipes by main ingredient or cuisine, browse a collection of public recipes, create their own personalized recipe collection, set cooking timers, and even share their favorite recipes with others.
+Whether you're a passionate home cook or simply looking for culinary inspiration, RecipeEz is your go-to app for delicious and hassle-free cooking.

 ## Features